 More about Dementia

 Dementia is a chronic or progressive syndrome characterized by a brain deterioration in cognitive function – the ability to process thought – beyond what is expected from normal age-related memory loss.

 As such, cognitive impairment affects a person’s comprehension, thinking, calculation, language, learning capacity, and judgment.
 However, it does not affect their consciousness.
 The result of a cognitive functioning impairment is often deterioration in emotional control, which breeds behaviors that are uncharacteristic for the individual.

 Dementia is one of the leading causes of disability in older adults worldwide.
 The effects of this syndrome are not only overwhelming to older adults but for their caregivers as well.
 And because dementia is still not well understood by most people, in addition to a lack of dementia training for caregivers, dealing with it has physical, psychological, and economic consequences on all parties involved.

 Symptoms of Dementia

-The most common symptoms include:
+The most common signs and symptoms of dementia or Alzheimer’s disease include:

-- Short term memory loss
+- Short-term memory loss

 - Mood changes